© 2015 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 The audio file embedded below consists of the plagiarized portions of one episode of the Dollop, and below that is a transcript of the text excerpts from the original writings.
 We invite you to read along while listening, noting how similar The Dollop's wording is to the original.
 The text taken from Damn Interesting is highlighted in yellow, the text taken from KnowledgeNuts is blue, and the text from Slate is green.
+Please note that the quantity of uncolored text is a tiny fraction, and a large majority is in Damn Interesting yellow.

 Social psychologist Milton Rokeach was inspired to conduct the experiment after reading an account in a 1955 issue of Harper’s Magazine that told the story of two women who thought that they were Mary, Mother of God who had come face to face by chance within a mental institution in Maryland.